Parts of Pull-Type Broach Tool | What Is a Broaching Tool? | Internal and External Broaching

 #c.
 Finishing Teeth:-

+The last part of the teeth after the semi-finishing teeth is known as the finishing teeth.
 The size of these finishing teeth does not vary, i.e., all finishing teeth are approximately the same size.

 Finishing teeth will give finishing to the cuts produced by cutting and semi-finishing teeth.
 Therefore these teeth are known as teeth finishing.